-It doesn’t feel like so long ago that I was penning a review of the Octomore 8.2 whilst bidding farewell to 2017 but somehow, I now find myself in December once more, facing the prospect of selecting an appropriate dram with which to see out another year.
+It doesn’t feel like so long ago that I was penning a review of the Octomore 8.2 whilst bidding farewell to 2017 but somehow, I now find myself in December, facing the prospect of selecting an appropriate dram with which to see out another year.

 I have never really seen the point in awarding any dram ‘best whisky’ status.
 After all, who am I to say which is best?
 Nevertheless, I like to save a bottle which has stood out from the crowd and make it my final review of the year.
-Not necessarily the best, just something which suits the occasion of New Year’s Eve.
-A whisky which can stand up to the responsibility of being the last sip of one year and the first of the next!
+Not necessarily the best, just something that suits the occasion of New Year’s Eve.
+A whisky that can stand up to the responsibility of being the last sip of one year and the first of the next.

 The same conditions eventually attracted the Royal Navy, who established a base during the First World War and remained there until 1956.
-When the Navy pulled out however, it left a huge gap in local employment opportunities, a demand which would later be met with the construction of a large-scale grain distillery in 1961.
-By 1965, a pair of pot stills had been added to create the ‘distillery within a distillery’ in the form of Ben Wyvis, making Invergordon one of the few sites in the country to produce both malt and grain spirit simultaneously.
+When the Navy pulled out, however, it left a huge gap in local employment opportunities, a demand that would later be met with the construction of a large-scale grain distillery in 1961.
+By 1965, a pair of pot stills had been added to create the ‘distillery within a distillery’ in the form of Ben Wyvis.
+It made Invergordon one of the few sites in the country to produce both malt and grain spirit simultaneously.

-Ben Wyvis ceased it’s operation in 1977 and it’s pot stills can now be found once more in operation at the rejuvenated Glengyle distillery in Campbeltown.
-Invergordon meanwhile, remains in production as one of only 7 grain distilleries across Scotland.
+Ben Wyvis ceased operations in 1977 and its pot stills can now be found in operation at the rejuvenated Glengyle distillery in Campbeltown.
+Invergordon, meanwhile, remains in production as one of only 7 grain distilleries in Scotland.

 Official bottlings of single grain are rare, with the vast majority of liquid used to create blended scotch whisky.
 It is becoming more common however, to see single cask expressions from independent bottlers and here, Glasgow’s Good Spirits Co. have uncovered a real corker, matured for 24 years in a Pedro Ximenez sherry cask.
 Bottled at 48.2%, only 120 bottles exist, making it ultra-limited.
 Despite this rarity however, it is priced very sensibly at £75 a bottle.